bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 The most basic one is **[bundlesize](https://github.com/siddharthkp/bundlesize), which will check if your bundle stays within reasonable boundaries**.
 This way, engineers in your team won't be able to merge any pull requests that contain additional imports of expensive libraries.

-If you want to make sure that your builds stay green in the Lighthouse audits, then y**ou should familiarize yourself with [lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci)**.
+If you want to make sure that your builds stay green in the Lighthouse audits, then **you should familiarize yourself with [lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci)**.
 It makes it possible to **run audits in your CI pipeline and define rules that should never be broken**.
 To name one, you can say that your application is meant to score over 90 points in every audit, and then your CI will fail when any score drops below the threshold.

 ## Discussing budgets with decision-makers